-Tragic Loss: Palestinian footballer dies from wounds caused by Israeli airstrike
+Tragic loss: Palestinian footballer dies from wounds caused by Israeli airstrike

 - His passing comes just days after he tied the knot, drawing heartbreaking parallels to the recent death of Liverpool’s Diogo Jota

-- According to reports, al-Lili’s death brings the number of footballers killed in Gaza to over 260
+- al-Lili’s death brings the number of professional Palestinian footballers killed in the Gaza war to over 260

 A once-promising football career and a young family’s future have been shattered.